swagger-api/swagger-ui/flavors/swagger-ui-react/README.md

 ⚠️ This prop is currently only applied once, on mount.
 Changes to this prop's value will not be propagated to the underlying Swagger UI instance.
 A future version of this module will remove this limitation, and the change will not be considered a breaking change.

+#### `defaultModelRendering`: PropTypes.oneOf(["example", "model"])

+Controls how the model is shown when the API is first rendered.
+(The user can always switch the rendering for a given model by clicking the 'Model' and 'Example Value' links.)
+The default value is 'example'.

+⚠️ This prop is currently only applied once, on mount.
+Changes to this prop's value will not be propagated to the underlying Swagger UI instance.
+A future version of this module will remove this limitation, and the change will not be considered a breaking change.

 #### `displayOperationId`: PropTypes.bool

 Controls the display of operationId in operations list.
 The default is false.